Adi-Turaga/deej-mac/README.md

 Go to Settings, and in the search bar, search **"Login Items"**. <ins>Press the plus icon at the bottom left corner of the box, navigate to the deej-mac folder, and select **deej.out.**</ins> Then, press the plus icon, navigate to Applications, and click Background Music.

-Reboot your system and try it out.
+Reboot your system and try it out!